 \section{Lagrangian linking disks and surgery at infinity}

-The purpose of this section is to introduce and perform some basic manipulations with the Lagrangian cobordisms we are interested in, namely the small Lagrangian linking disks and the relatively non-exact embedded Lagrangian $1$-handle.
-Our definitions of and reasoning about Lagrangian submanifolds of symplectizations will be given primarily in terms of the front projections of their Legendrian lifts, however we will also give descriptions in terms of Weinstein handles in some cases.
+The purpose of this section is to introduce and perform some basic manipulations with the Lagrangian cobordisms we are interested in, namely the Lagrangian linking disks and the relatively non-exact embedded Lagrangian $1$-handle.
+Our definitions of and reasoning about exact Lagrangian submanifolds of symplectizations will be given primarily in terms of the fronts of their Legendrian lifts, however we will also give descriptions in terms of Weinstein handles in some cases.

-In particular, we give a careful account of the higher-dimensional version of the following series of pictures:
+In particular, we give a careful account of the higher-dimensional version of the series of pictures in Figure \ref{figureonehandlecancelTAKETWO}.

-The picture on the left illustrates the small Lagrangian disk $D$ linking a Legendrian submanifold $\Lambda$ at infinity.
-The picture in the middle illustrates the result $L\# D$ of attaching a relatively non-exact Lagrangian $1$-handle along a short Reeb chord from a given Lagrangian $L$ to $D$.
-The picture on the right illustrates the result $L^w$ of positively isotoping $L$ through $\Lambda$, which evidently is isotopic to $L\# D$.